cloudkernel-tech/pursuit-guide/docs/tutorials_en/qgc_console.rst

         listener vcu_base_status    # display the vcu base status listener vcu_control_cmd    # display the command sent to the vcu base

+Users can also test the AGV chassis with simple maneuvers by:

+        vcu_bridge test

 RTK Layer Status